+If the head restraint moves with the adjustment of the upper seatback, then the upper seatback should be positioned as follows; otherwise, it should be left in the rotated fully rearward position designated in 5.6.1.
 Measure the angle relative to vertical of the head restraint support post or some flat part of the seatback frame.
 Without changing the adjustment of the lower seatback, move the upper seatback to its most forward position and measure the angle at the same location as the initial measurement.
-Adjust the upper seatback rearward until the angle is midway (± 0.5 degrees) between the most rearward and most forward angles.
+Adjust the upper seatback rearward until the head-restraint post or seatback frame angle is midway (± 0.5 degrees) between the rearmost and forwardmost angles.